KohaSuomi/kohasuomi.github.io/_docs/19-raporttikirjasto.md

             WHEN categorycode IS NULL THEN ''
             ELSE 'Asiakas'
        END AS Asiakastieto,
-       CASE WHEN type = 'renew' THEN ''
-            WHEN interface = 'intranet' THEN 'Virkailijaliittymä'
-       	    WHEN interface = 'sip' THEN 'Automaatti'
+       CASE WHEN interface = 'intranet' THEN 'Virkailijaliittymä' WHEN interface = 'sip' THEN 'Automaatti'
             WHEN interface = 'api' THEN 'Finna'
             WHEN interface = 'opac' THEN 'Itsepalvelu'